appscode/blog/content/post/kubedb-v2024.4.27/index.md

 - Improvement in MongoDB Go-client.
 Added new authentication support for specific users and specific databases.

+- Bug fix on updating the RestoreSession status: After a failed restore process with KubeStash Restic support, the RestoreSession status was not updated correctly.
+That has been fixed in this release.

 ## Memcached

 Health Check has been updated which will ensure that the database is healthy.
 This will continuously check the database connection and the capability of `read-write operation` in the database.